pgujjeti/go-distr-ep/README.md

 ### Key Lock
 The redis key lock is the central piece to achieve sequential processing.
 It allows us to prevent concurrent execution for the same key.
 Only one event processor at a time can acquire the lock and thus process events for that key.

-As mentioned before, we use the open source library [redislock](https://github.com/bsm/redislock) for this purpose.
+As mentioned before, we use the open source library [redsync](https://github.com/go-redsync/redsync) for distributed locks

 ### Key Monitor
 Key Monitor is a background process whose job is to monitor for any keys that are left unattended.
 Imagine this scenario: